$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Introduction

 where $s_\Omega^{({\rm SUSY})}=J_\Lambda^{({\rm SUSY})}(0,0)$, and where $\tilde J_\Lambda^{({\rm SUSY})}(q,t)$ is a plethystically modified version of $J_\Lambda^{({\rm SUSY})}(q,t)$.

-For quite a while we have suspected that applying the antisymmetrization operator $\mathcal A_{1,\dots, m}$ in \eqref{eqanti} was not necessary, and that the positivity conjectures could be extended to a much larger world.
+For quite a while we have surmised that applying the antisymmetrization operator $\mathcal A_{1,\dots, m}$ in \eqref{eqanti} was not necessary, and that the positivity conjectures could be extended to a much larger world.
 In this world, which we call the world of $m$-symmetric functions, the elements are symmetric in the variables $x_{m+1},x_{m+2},\dots$ while they have no special symmetry in the variables $x_1,\dots,x_m$ (the case $m=0$ corresponding to the usual symmetric functions).
-To be more precise, we have suspected that defining the $m$-symmetric Macdonald polynomials (up to a constant) as\footnote{The $m$-symmetric Macdonald polynomials have also been considered in \cite{BG}, where they are called ``partially-symmetric Macdonald polynomials''.}
+To be more precise, we have suspected that, defining the $m$-symmetric Macdonald polynomials (up to a constant) as

 there existed a natural basis of $m$-symmetric Schur functions $s_\Omega(x;t)$ (now depending on $t$) such that